DanManN/impacc/README.md

 ### CheckCollision()

-Note:
+~~Note:~~

-Currently if I make Simple initialized as a global variable
+~~Currently if I make Simple initialized as a global variable~~

 ```
 Simplex simplex = new Simplex();
 ```

-Unity will just stuck.
-Don't know why but it need to be fixed s.t. the simplex can be used in EPA
+~~Unity will just stuck.
+Don't know why but it need to be fixed s.t. the simplex can be used in EPA~~

+**Solved:**  Indeed should not be a global variable.
+For each collision, create a new simplex and store Minkowski Sum.

 - [x] GJK algorithm [Yanshi]
   - [x] Ref: http://www.dyn4j.org/2010/04/gjk-gilbert-johnson-keerthi/